 - Guide 1: How to Remove AcridRain Trojan from Windows.

-- Guide 2: Get rid of AcridRain Trojan from Mac OS X.
+- Guide 2: Get rid of AcridRain Trojan on Mac OS X.

-- Guide 3: Remove AcridRain Trojan from Google Chrome.
+- Guide 3: Remove AcridRain Trojan in Google Chrome.

 - Guide 4: Erase AcridRain Trojan from Mozilla Firefox.